bluegreen-labs/ecmwfr/README.md

 you ever forget the password just delete the file at:
 `~/.config/r-keyring/ecmwfr.keyring` and re-enter all your credentials.

-Alternatively, you can set an environmental containing your Personal Access Token.
+Alternatively, you can set an environmental variable containing your Personal Access Token.

 ```r
  Sys.setenv(ecmwfr_PAT="abcd1234-foo-bar-98765431-XXXXXXXXXX")